2004—Andrea Mackris sues her ex-boss, Fox’s Bill O’Reilly, for making lewd phones calls. Two weeks later O’Reilly pays her $9M to shut up.

 1991—A lie detector test suggests Anita Hill is telling the truth about Clarence Thomas.

-1972—Seventy-five years after the land for it was allocated, the Burns Paiute Indian reservation in Oregon is created.
+1972—Seventy-five years after land was originally allocated for it, Congress creates the Burns Paiute Indian reservation in Oregon.

 1972—A plane carrying a Uruguayan rugby team crashes high in the Andes, leading to culinary improvisation.